nvnenasheva/braker-snake-modified/README.md

 # braker-snake

-Simple snakemake workflows for handling BRAKER on large data sets to prepare training data for DeepFinder.
+Simple snakemake workflows for handling BRAKER on large data sets to prepare training data for Tiberius.

+**Warning:** This is a not a released software package, it comes without support.
+We use this workflow internally for bulk genome annotation and it was customized to our needs.

 Data prepration workflow: